BryanJiang-NCI/ml-monitoring/README.md

 # ML monitoring
-A machine learning monitoring framework
+A machine learning monitoring framework using docker compose to deploy

-## Simulation tool
-- iFogSim: for sensor and edge gateway device
-- AWS: for edge and cloud deployment

 ## Folder Files introduction
 ```